Routes into teaching

 The programme takes one year if studied full time and has two routes:

-- Unsalaried - available for all graduates, you may be eligible for a scholarship/bursary of up to £25,000 to support you during your training;
+- Unsalaried - available for graduates with a 2:2 or above, you may be eligible for a scholarship/bursary of up to £30,000 to support you during your training;

 - Salaried - employment based, for graduates with at least three years' work experience.
-However, some schools may accept applications with less work experience, especially in maths, physics, chemistry, languages and computing.
-You will receive an unqualified teacher's salary from your school, and the cost of your training will be covered but there may be charges for a qualification such as a PGCE if awarded.
-Always check with the school you are applying to for more details.
-Trainees in maths and physics could earn between £21,000 and £25,000 depending on their location.
+However, some schools may accept applicants with less work experience, especially in maths, physics, chemistry, languages and computing.
+You will receive an unqualified teacher's salary from your school, and the cost of your training will be covered but you may be charged for your PGCE fees.
+Always check with the school you’re applying to for more details.
+Trainees in maths and physics could gain up to £30,000.

 School-centred initial teacher training (SCITT)

-SCITT courses are delivered across England by groups of schools and training providers, leading to QTS.
-Most of the training is delivered in the classroom by experienced teachers, it may include attending a partner university if the training includes a PGCE, check individual providers for more information.
-Trainees will have one 'base' school and go on to further placements in at least one other school.
+Leading to QTS, SCITT courses are delivered across England by groups of schools.
+Most of the training is delivered in the classroom by experienced teachers, check with individual providers as it may include attending a partner university if the training includes a PGCE.

 Find out more about school-led teacher training.

-Applicants need to have 300 UCAS points and a 2:1 of above, but there is some flexibility with this.
+Applicants need to have 300 UCAS points and a 2:1 or above, but there is some flexibility with this.
 The two-year scheme offers a Leadership Development Programme and management skills training for well-qualified graduates.
-You will gain a PGCE and QTS during this two-year period while working in the classroom and earning a salary.
+Both primary and secondary trainees gain a PGCE and QTS during this two-year period while working in the classroom and earning a salary.